vishalsrangras/01-Simple-Neural-Network/README.md

 # 01 - Simple Neural Network

-We will implement a simple neural network from the scratch in python and will learn about the follwoing:
+We will implement a simple neural network from the scratch in python and will learn about the following:

 * Artificial Neurons and Weights (Synapses)
 * Wide and Deep Neural Networks